Learn How To Make A Complaint About A Wrong Medication Error

 Legal professionals use resources such as medical evidence and a publication called the Judicial College Guidelines (JCG) to help them value this head of claim.

-The JCG, last updated in 2022, is comprised of guideline brackets.
+The JCG is comprised of guideline brackets.
 We’ve included some figures from the latest edition in the table below.
-The amounts shown should only be used as a guide – your own circumstances need to be accounted for before the appropriate calculations can be made.
+The first entry is not a JCG figure.

 The second potential head of claim is called special damages.
 You could be reimbursed for costs and losses caused by medical negligence.
 Examples include: